Dazy888/Geography-Test/README.md

 # Geography-Test
-This is like a school geography test with my own design
+This is a school geography test with my own design